NESTCollaboration/nest/README.md

 <a name="loop"></a>
 ### Running loopNEST

-New as of v2.1.0, users have the ability to transform testNEST into _loopNEST_.
-This is declared via the **loopNEST** flag in include/NEST/analysis.hh . **Using loopNEST will change the functionality of all testNEST inputs** and therefor should only be used by experienced NEST users.
-The loopNEST event parameters are hard-coded into lines 70-140 of src/testNEST.cpp.
+New as of v2.1.0, users have the ability to transform execNEST into _loopNEST_.
+This is declared via the **loopNEST** flag in include/NEST/analysis.hh . **Using loopNEST will change the functionality of all execNEST inputs** and therefor should only be used by experienced NEST users.
+The loopNEST event parameters are hard-coded into lines 70-140 of src/execNEST.cpp.

 loopNEST is a powerful tool that allows NEST to be iterated over many times, with different model parameters or detector parameters.
 In essence, the user can vary select NEST parameters over a loop of values, and in tandem with FIT mode of rootNEST (see below), get a best fit model to their provided data set.
 See arXiv:1910.04211 for an example in the literature where this is useful.